brokenthorn/bizpharma-alerts-api/README.md

 # bizpharma-alerts-api

 This is a Web API for an alerts system custom made for BizPharma databases.
+It sends alerts by email by default but other methods are being thought out for future implementation as well (for example Web Push).

 ## Env vars